Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 • Bug & issue tracking

-• Session replays
+• Session replays and video feedback

 • Browser extension for internal feedback collection

-Drawbacks of Userback:
+Drawbacks of Userback

-• No changelog for closing the feedback loop
+• No changelog to close the feedback loop with users

-• No follow-up questions like "How important is this for you?" for extra insights
+• No follow-up questions on submissions for extra context

 • No built-in prioritization frameworks for product managers

-• Premium plan - $217/month, allowing 25 admins and 27 projects.
+• Premium ($289/mo) – 25 admins, 27 projects

-Userback reviews:
+Userback reviews

 • Capterra - 4.8/5